TheRedBrain/rpg-crafting/README.md

 - "type", has to be "rpgcrafting:rpg_crafting_recipe" for RPG Crafting to recognise it.
 - "category", should always be "misc".
 This is used by the vanilla recipe book to display recipes in different categories, but RPG Crafting doesn't use this feature.
-- "itemStackIngredients", a list of itemStacks, that must be present in the input inventories and which are consumed upon crafting. .
-When data components are defined for a stack, a stack with the exact same data components is required for the recipe.
+- "itemStackIngredients", a list of itemStackIngredients, that must be present in the input inventories.
+Each itemStackIngredient contains an itemStack and an optional boolean field "completeComponentMatch", with a default of "true".
+  - When data components are defined for a stack and "completeComponentMatch" is set to "true", a stack with the exact same data components is required for the recipe.
+If "completeComponentMatch" is set to "false", an itemStack has to contain the components, but can have other components as well.
 If no components are defined, any stack of that item type will work.
 - "ingredients", a list of ingredients, that must be present in the input inventories and which are consumed upon crafting.
 Like for vanilla recipes, this supports items and item tags.
 - "result", an item stack that is given to the player upon crafting
 - "level", an integer.
 This determines which level the crafting station has to be at a minimum.